bilalobe/Opossum/docs/service-availability/context-and-scope.md

 2. **Secondary Path**: Ollama service (when available and suitable for query type)
 3. **Fallback Path**: Transformers models (always available, used when other services fail)

+!!! note
+    The application is designed to function even when the primary service (Gemini API) is unavailable, by automatically failing over to alternative services.

 ## System Boundaries

 The availability system: